The doctoral degree in public health at the Fulda University of Applied Sciences

 Prof. Dr. Simone Kreher (sociology of health)

 Prof. Dr. habil.
 Anja Kroke (nutrition-based strategies of prevention, nutrition epidemiology)

-Prof. Dr. Susanne Kümpers (qualitative health research, social inequality and public health strategies)
+Prof. Dr. Susanne Kümpers (social Inequalities and public health strategies).

 Prof. Dr. Jana Rückert-John (sociology of food)